angular/angular/adev/src/content/guide/di/lightweight-injection-tokens.md

 </docs-code>

 In this example, the `LibCardComponent` implementation no longer refers to `LibHeaderComponent` in either the type position or the value position.
-This lets full tree shaking of `LibHeaderComponent` take place.
+This lets full tree-shaking of `LibHeaderComponent` take place.
 The `LibHeaderToken` is retained, but it is only a class declaration, with no concrete implementation.
 It is small and does not materially impact the application size when retained after compilation.

 Instead, `LibHeaderComponent` itself implements the abstract `LibHeaderToken` class.
 You can safely use that token as the provider in the component definition, allowing Angular to correctly inject the concrete type.

-To summarize, the lightweight injection token pattern consists of the following.
+To summarize, the lightweight injection token pattern consists of the following:

 1. A lightweight injection token that is represented as an abstract class.
 1. A component definition that implements the abstract class.